AaltoSciComp/scicomp-docs/triton/tut/modules.rst

 included::

   $ module load scicomp-python-env
-  $ type python
+  $ type python3
-  python3 is /share/apps/anaconda-ci/fgci-centos7-anaconda/software/anaconda/2023-01/2eea7963/bin/python3
+  python3 is /appl/scibuilder-mamba/aalto-rhel9/prod/software/scicomp-python-env/2024-01/f56a564/bin/python
-  $ python -V
+  $ python3 -V
-  Python 3.10.8
+  Python 3.11.9

 As you see, you now have a newer version of Python, in a different directory.